chvandorp/hboms/README.md

 # Hierarchical Bayesian ODE Models using Stan

-Package to automatically generate Stan code for fitting hierarchical ODE models with Stan.
+Python package to automatically generate Stan code for fitting hierarchical ODE models with Stan.
-The integration of the ODEs is distributed over multiple CPU cores using the `map_rect` function.
+The integration of the ODEs is distributed over multiple CPU cores using Stan's `map_rect` function.

+The type of data HBOMS is tailored to is panels of timeseries from replicate experiments or observations where there is latent inter-unit variability in parameters.
+In the frequentist universe one would use a non-linear random effects (or mixed effects) model.
+Writing such models in Stan is not that difficult, but it is tedious and error prone, especially during model development and if one wants to test multiple model variants and assumptions about the parameters.
+HBOMS generates efficient, human readable, and correct Stan code from minimal user input.
+As models are constructed in python, Stan code can be generated programmatically, making it easier to compare a number of candicate models.
+HBOMS provides methods to fit the Stan models to data, and inspect the results, but the generated code can also and further developed independently from the HBOMS package.

+Similar or related packages are `brms`, `Monolix` and `Torsten`.

 ## Installation